Early184/PokerCalculator/README.md

 # Poker Probability Calculator

 ## Overview
-The Poker Probability Calculator is a Java-based application with a graphical user interface (GUI) designed to compute probabilities and calculate win-chances.
+The Poker Probability Calculator is a Java-based application with a graphical user interface (GUI) designed to compute probabilities and calculate win-chances in Texas Hold'em.
 It helps poker players analyze their chances of completing draws such as flushes and straights.
 At this time its a prototype but the probabilities for reaching common hands are almost done.

 ## Installation
 To run this project locally, follow these steps: